Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 Founder & CEO · Full P&L · ~45 staff + contract sales organization

 Solo-founded.
 Venture-backed.
-Built BrightBox — a $100 solar kit designed to be repaired by local electricians using locally-sourced parts.
+We built BrightBox, a $100 solar kit designed to be repaired by local electricians using locally-sourced parts.
 25,000 deployed.
 Partners from Coca-Cola to Schneider Electric to Kiva.
-The tech-curve-spotting pattern that would later define Formlabs started here.
+The cost curves I'd been tracking from Liberia had arrived, and we built a company to take advantage of them.

-Three cost curves were collapsing at once: LED lighting efficiency, photovoltaic panel prices, and lithium-ion battery energy density.
-Together, they made it possible to build an off-grid household solar system for roughly $100 that five years earlier would have cost several thousand dollars.
+Three cost curves were collapsing at the same time: LED lighting efficiency, solar panel prices, and lithium-ion battery energy density.
+Put together, they made it possible to build a household solar system for about $100 that five years earlier would have cost thousands.

-Most incumbents in the African off-grid space hadn't fully priced this in.
-They were still optimizing for the old cost structure — larger systems, higher margins, top-down distribution through NGOs and government tenders.
-The new economics opened up a different market: households and kiosk owners who could buy a system outright, or on short-term financing, and get a return on their investment in a few months.
+Most of the incumbents in African off-grid hadn't priced this in yet.
+They were still selling larger systems through NGOs and government tenders.
+That worked when the systems were expensive.
+It didn't work when the new economics put solar within reach of households and kiosk owners who could buy outright or on short-term financing and pay back in months.

-One Degree didn't start as a venture-funded company.
-It started as a side project I ran while consulting on health and energy systems work — selling a small number of units to NGO partners, learning what worked, gathering field signal.
-The pivot to a full-time funded company came in 2012, when nurses we'd sold to in Liberia told us their friends were asking where to buy the product in local markets.
-That observation reframed the business: the demand wasn't institutional, it was retail.
-We changed the model — from NGO sales to local resellers and distributors — and it became fundable.
+One Degree didn't start out as a venture-funded company.
+It started as a side project I ran while consulting on health and energy work.
+We sold a small number of units to NGO partners, learned what worked, and gathered field signal.
+The pivot to full-time happened in 2012 when nurses we'd sold to in Liberia started telling us their friends were asking where to buy the product in local markets.
+That changed everything.
+The demand wasn't institutional, it was retail.
+We switched the model to local resellers and distributors, and the company became fundable.

 BrightBox: designed for the Rift Valley, not for a trade show.

-Before we designed anything, we ran field research — 200+ interviews across 7 countries, from kiosk owners in Nairobi to farmers in rural Ethiopia to market traders in Ghana.
-One insight shaped the entire product.
+Before we designed anything, we did 200+ interviews across seven countries.
+Kiosk owners in Nairobi, farmers in rural Ethiopia, market traders in Ghana.
+One finding mattered more than any other.

 In more than 90% of our interviews, when we asked what brand people most wanted to own, the answer was Toyota.
-Not because Toyota was the most luxurious — because Toyota was the most reliable, easiest to service, and had parts available in every town.
+Not because Toyota was the most luxurious, but because Toyota was the most reliable, easiest to service, and had parts available in every town.

-That became the design philosophy.
-BrightBox had to feel like the Toyota of solar: not the most premium system available, but the most dependable — servicable by local electricians, built from locally-sourced parts, and architected so that a village repair shop could keep it running indefinitely.
+That became the design brief.
+BrightBox needed to be the Toyota of solar.
+Not the fanciest system on the market, the most reliable.
+Serviceable by a local electrician, built from parts you could source locally, and architected so a village repair shop could keep it running for years.

 Composite of competing solar home system products with cable clutter, mixed cable types, and complex setups